michaelwitk/befast/examples/nextjs-static/README.md

-# nextjs-redis
+# nextjs-static

-Minimal example of using Redis with Next.js.
+Minimal example of using Next.js static export.

 ```
 # development